cisco-open/ansible-collection-sdwan-deployment/roles/azure_controllers/README.md

 ### Defaults (`defaults/main.yml`)

-- `organization_name`: User-defined organization name, used as a prefix for Azure resources.
-- `az_location`: Azure location where resources will be deployed.
-Must be defined by the user.
 - `az_resources_prefix`: Prefix for Azure resources, defaults to the organization name.
 - `az_resource_group`: Name of the Azure resource group.
 - `az_virtual_network`: Name of the Azure Virtual Network.